Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 EOF
 ```

-### Secure and Protect the Gateway with ratelimiting, Auth and TLS
+### Secure and Protect the Gateway with Rate Limiting, Auth and TLS

 While our gateway is deployed, it is not yet exposed via an address.
-This is because we have not yet setup the TLS cert.
-Before we do that lets set up an `AuthPolicy` that will default all endpoint to a `DENY ALL` 403 response and also setup a `ratelimitpolicy`.
-Finally we will then also apply a `TLSPolicy` to setup our certificates.
+This is because we have not yet setup the TLS cert and so the Gateway is not in a ready state.
+Before we do that lets set up an `AuthPolicy` so that when our gateway is exposed any endpoint will default to a `DENY ALL` 403 response.
+We will also setup a `ratelimitpolicy` and  `TLSPolicy` to setup our certificates.

 ```
 kubectl apply -f - <<EOF